 Optimizing a DSPy program

-An optimizer in DSPy optimizes the overall prompt workflow by tuning the prompt and/or the LM weights to maximize the target metrics, such as accuracy.
+An optimizer (previously known as teleprompter) in DSPy optimizes the overall prompt workflow by tuning the prompt and the LM weights to maximize the target metrics, such as accuracy.

 Optimizers take three things in the input:

 1. The DSPy Program: This may be a single module (e.g., dspy.Predict) or a complex multi-module program.
-We have already defined this in the above cells.
+It is already defined above.

-2. Metric Function: This is the function that evaluates the program and assigns a score at the end.
-We have already defined this in the above cell.
+2. Metric Function: This function evaluates the program and assigns a score at the end.
+It is already defined above.

 3. Few training inputs: This may be very small (i.e., only 5 or 10 examples) and incomplete (only inputs to your program, without any labels).